it-praktyk/OffCATcmd/README.md

 ## Description
 PowerShell module intended to work with OffCATcmd

-More detailed description for available function is available [here](docs\OffCATcmd.md).
+More detailed description for available functions is available [here](/docs/OffCATcmd.md).

 ## Notes
 AUTHOR: Wojciech Sciesinski, wojciech[at]sciesinski[dot]net